 Prior scholarship recipients are not prohibited from applying.
 However, preference will be given to non-prior recipients in the selection of this year’s finalists and awardees.

 Each applicant should submit the following:

 1. Scholarship application;

-2. One-page essay addressing: (a) how the applicant has demonstrated a commitment to leadership, community service and academic achievement; and (b) what are the applicant’s goals upon graduation and 5 years thereafter;
+2. One-page essay addressing: (a) how the applicant has demonstrated a commitment to leadership, community service and academic achievement; (b) a particular challenge the applicant has faced as a result of the 2020-21 pandemic or how you have grown as a result of the crisis; and (c) the applicant’s goals upon graduation and 5 years thereafter;

 3. Current resume;

 4. Current transcript;

 5. Certificate of Good Standing from the applicant’s law school;

 The Barristers’ Association of Philadelphia cordially invites you to apply for one of our 2021 scholarships.
 Each year, the Barristers’ Association awards scholarships to students of color attending local area law schools.
 The scholarships are given to students who demonstrate leadership ability, academic achievement, and a commitment to community service and professional development.
 To reward and recognize students who will become future leaders in the profession, we will announce and present the scholarship recipients to the Barristers’ membership and community after the recipients are selected.